-\begin{theo} The inclusion $A_n\subset \hat{A}_\infty$ makes $A_n$ a $\Gamma$-invariant subalgebra. \end{theo}
+\begin{theo} The inclusion $A_n\subseteq \widehat{A}_\infty$ makes $A_n$ a $\Gamma$-invariant subalgebra. \end{theo}

-\begin{proof} When $f$ is an isomorphism, the claim follows by an easy calculation.
-In general case, we can use the formal \'etaleness argument.
-That is, for any $\gamma\in\Gamma$, there is a unique isomorphism of $\Bpp{\alpha}(K,K^+)$ algebra $A_n$ lifting the Galois action of $\gamma$ on $\bar{A}_n$ and makes the following diagram commutes:
+\begin{proof} When $f$ is an isomorphism, the claim follows from a direct calculation.
+In the general case, we use a formal \'etaleness argument.
+Specifically, for any $\gamma\in\Gamma$, there exists a unique isomorphism of $\Bp{\alpha}$-algebras $g_{\gamma}:A_n\to A_n$ lifting the Galois action of $\gamma$ on $\overline{A}_n$ that makes the following diagram commute: